 - Define the problem, challenge, or opportunity.

 - Generate an array of possible solutions or responses.

 - Evaluate the costs and benefits, or pros and cons, associated with each option.

 - Select a solution or response.

 - Implement the option chosen.

 - Assess the impact of the decision and modify the course of action as needed.

 You will not always find yourself going through all six steps in an obvious way.
-You might be responsible for one aspect of the process but not the others, or several steps might be merged together.
-But someone still should go through each step in some way or other.
+You might be responsible for one aspect of the process but not the others, or several steps might be merged, but someone still should go through each step in some way or another.
 Skipping steps usually leads to poor outcomes.